Go to All Blogs | Asian Blogs | Asian Birding Tours | All our birding tours

-This January (2016), Andy Walker led our 15-day Birding Tour India: Birds, Tigers and the Himalayas.
+In January 2016, Andy Walker led our 15-day Birding Tour India: Birds, Tigers and the Himalayas.
 Here Andy provides a brief summary of the tour.
-Click this link to be taken to the full trip report.

 The tour commenced with our expert local guide Ganesh in New Delhi on the 3rd of January 2016, where we kicked off with finding a rarity – Pallid Scops Owl.
 The first record for the Okhla Bird Sanctuary/Delhi area!
 We also got up and running with numerous common birds that would become very familiar, such as Indian Peafowl, White-throated Kingfisher, Rufous Treepie, and Oriental Magpie-Robin.
 Several restricted-range species were also found on this first day: White-tailed Stonechat, Striated Grassbird, and Striated Babbler, along with numerous herons, ducks, and birds of prey (raptors).